GuangyuNie/Attributing-Image-Generative-Models-using-Latent-Fingerprints-LDM/README.md

 - `lhs`: Number of initial guess from Latin Hypercube sampling method
 - `shift` : Initial index of consecutive principal axis ranked from a descent order based on it's corresponding variance. \
 E.g. the set of editing direction V follows V = PC[shift:shift+key_len]
-After running the code, fingerprinted images will be saved under result folder.
+After running the code, fingerprinted images will be saved under logdir folder specified in the arg.

 ## Note: